(Latin: suffix used to form abstract nouns expressing act, state, quality, property, or condition corresponding to an adjective)

 2. Harshness, bitterness, or severity: "She had a reputation for expressing her temperamental acerbities in language which was very bitter and disturbing for those to whom she directed such acerbities."

 2. Corpulence; fatness.

-3. Excessive accumulation of lipids (fat) in a site or organ.
+3. Excessive accumulation of lipids (fat) in a site or organ of the body.

-2. Family resemblance or a relationship by marriage: There was a special affinity for the two friends because they were also cousins.
+2. Family resemblance or a relationship by marriage: There was a special affinity between the two friends apparently because they were also cousins.

 3. An inherent similarity between people or things: There is a close affinity between lemons and limes.

 Sarah felt an affinity with all of those who suffered because their pains were also her pains.4.
 Etymology: Affinity comes from Latin affinitas, which means "kinship by marriage, as distinct from blood kinship".